everling-prime/everling-prime.github.io/_drafts/mcnulty.md

 ## Introduction

 How do we collectively understand the concept of "nerdiness"?
 Are there particular personality types that are "nerdy"?
-Which personalities are proudest to call themselves nerds?
+Which are the traits of the people proudest to call themselves nerds?
 Are there components of our collective conception of nerdiness that are rooted in autistic characteristics?

 This project aims to use quantitative approaches to tackle these qualitative questions.

+## Data
+### Nerdiness
 The [Nerdy Personality Assessment Scale](http://personality-testing.info/tests/NPAS/) is a survey freely available online that aims to quantify nerdiness.

 > The Nerdy Personality Attributes Scale was developed as a project to quantify what "nerdiness" is.
 Nerd is a common social label in English, although there is no set list of criteria.
 The NPAS was developed by surveying a very large pool of personality attributes to see which ones correlated with self reported nerd status, and combining them all into a scale.
 The NPAS can give an estimate of how much a respondent's personality is similar to the average for those who identify as nerds versus those who do not.

+[Personality Testing](http://personality-testing.info/tests/NPAS/) offers an open and anonymized dataset of approximately 1500 responses to their NPAS survey, which include the data desribed below.

-**Here is the entire NPAS.
+#### **Here is the entire NPAS.
 Feel free to score yourself!**
 Procedure: The NPAS has 26 questions.
 In each questions you must rate how much you agree with a given statement on a five point scale where 1=Disagree, 3=Neutral and 5=Agree.

 1. I sometimes prefer fictional people to real ones.